fladz/slack-oncall-command/README.md

 - NORMAL

 All Slack users are given this level.
-The only operations this level of users can run is `list` and `refresh`.
+The only operations this level of users can run are `list` and `update`.

 - MANAGER